gc-cloud/E71Project/README.md

 #### You have conducted multiple Daily Scrums.
 You have evidence of at least one daily scrum documented in your README.

 > We conducted daily scrums Nov 19th, Nov 20th, Nov 21st, Nov 23rd, and a sprint review on Nov 27th.
- GC TO ADD PICKS.
-Each member responded to the three questions on each daily scrum.
+> Each member responded to the three questions on each daily scrum.
 A representative sample is below:

  **Scrum 11/19/2016**
  <br />